 - Gifting free products.
-If they like it, there’s a chance they’ll share it with their followers.
+If they like it, there’s a chance they’ll share it with their followers, which could include another Instagram influencer.
 (This is a great way to use Instagram for business promotion with a small budget.)

 - Creating influencer collections or products.
 While it is a big upfront investment of time and money, some companies see success in partnering with influencers for new product collections.

-Fashion company In The Style partnered with one influencer and reposted her content to their profile.
+Fashion company In The Style partnered with one influencer and reposted her content to their profile, which led to positive results for both The Style and the Instagram influencer.
 They also combined it with an Instagram giveaway to increase engagement:

 10. Repost user-generated content (UGC)

-Struggling to post quality content to your Instagram account?
+Struggling to post quality content to your Instagram account, and find positive Instagram insights?
 The photos you’re sharing have a huge influence on whether a visitor decides to follow your business.

 However, you don’t need to create all of that content yourself.
 You probably have previous customers already creating it for you.